 We then apply our two-step approach with US data.
 As a contribution to the current debate, we first investigate the dynamic responses of hours.
 The DSVAR and LSVAR specifications deliver conflicting results.
-In the DSVAR specification, hours significantly decrease in the short run whereas they display a positive hump pattern with the level specification.
+In the DSVAR specification, hours significantly decrease in the short-run whereas they display a positive hump pattern with the level specification.
 In contrast, the two-step approach provides the same dynamic responses whatever the specification of hours in the second step.
-Hours worked decrease in the short run after a positive technology shock but display a positive hump-shaped response.
-Our results are in line with the previous empirical findings which show that hours fall significantly on impact (Galí, 1999, Basu et al., 2006, Francis and Ramey, 2008) and display a positive hump pattern during the subsequent periods (Christiano et al., 2004 and Vigfusson, 2004).
-We also apply this methodology to the rate of inflation and the nominal interest rate and we find that these two nominal variables significantly decrease in the short run after a positive technology shock.
+Hours worked decrease in the short-run after a positive technology shock but display a positive hump-shaped response.
+Our results are in line with the previous empirical findings which show that hours fall significantly on impact (see Galí, 1999, Basu, Fernald and Kimball, 2006, Francis and Ramey, 2008) and display a positive hump pattern during the subsequent periods (see Christiano, Eichenbaum and Vigfusson, 2004 and Vigfusson, 2004).
+We also apply this methodology to the rate of inflation and the nominal interest rate and we find that these two nominal variables significantly decrease in the short-run after a positive technology shock.

-The article is organised as follows.
-In a first Section, we present our two-step approach.
-The second Section presents a prototypical business cycle model and documents in more details simulation experiments on SVARs.
-In Section 3, we assess the robustness of our findings.
-In Section 4, we present the empirical results.
-The last Section concludes.
+The paper is organized as follows.
+In a first section, we present our two-step approach.
+The second section presents a prototypical business cycle model and documents in more details simulation experiments on SVARs.
+In section 3, we assess the robustness of our findings.
+In section 4, we present the empirical results.
+The last section concludes.

-1. The Two-Step Approach
+1 The Two-Step Approach

-This Section motivates the two-step approach and presents the practical implementation of this procedure in more details.
+This section motivates the two-step approach and presents the practical implementation of this procedure in more details.
 It also discuss different models that can be used in the second step.

-1.1.
-Motivations
+1.1 Motivations

-The goal of our approach is to identify the technology shocks in the first step accurately using an adequate stationary variable in the SVAR model.
+The goal of our approach is to accurately identify the technology shocks in the first step using an adequate stationary variable in the SVAR model.
 A large part of the performance of the two-step approach depends on the time series properties of this variable.
 This latter can be interpreted as an instrument allowing to retrieve with more precision the true technology shock.
-The variable choice is motivated in part by simulation results in Erceg et al. (2005), Chari et al. (2007b) and Christiano et al. (2006).
+The variable choice is motivated in part by simulation results in Erceg, Guerrieri and Gust (2005), Chari Kehoe and McGrattan (2007b) and Christiano, Eichenbaum and Vigfusson (2006).
 They show that, when hours worked are contaminated by an important persistent transitory component, the SVAR performs poorly in their experiments.

-Chari et al. (2007a) propose a method in order to account for economic fluctuations based on the measurement of various wedges.
+Chari, Kehoe and McGrattan (2007a) propose a method in order to account for economic fluctuations based on the measurement of various wedges.
 They assess what fraction of the output fluctuations can be attributed to each wedge separately and in combinations.
-For the postwar period, the efficiency and labour wedges are prominent to explain output movement.
+For the postwar period, the efficiency and labor wedges are prominent to explain output movement.
 Investment wedge plays a minor role in the postwar period and especially at low frequencies of output fluctuations.

-The results in Chari et al. (2007a) suggest that the observed fluctuations and persistence of hours worked depend on an important portion of the labour wedge.
-In contrast, in their prototypical economy, the consumption-output ratio is less dependent on the labour wedge.
+The results in Chari Kehoe and McGrattan (2007a) suggest that the observed fluctuations and persistence of hours worked depend on an important portion of the labor wedge.
+In contrast, in their prototypical economy, the consumption-output ratio is less dependent on labor wedge.
 As a consequence, the transitory component of the consumption-output ratio is then probably less important than the one corresponding to the permanent shock.
 According to this, the consumption-output ratio is a more promising variable to use in a SVAR model for identifying technology and non-technology and the associated dynamic responses than hours worked.